Eniola011/alx-low_level_programming/0x0F-function_pointers/README.md

 	c.
 You have to use atoi to convert arguments to int
 	d.
 You are not allowed to use any kind of loop
 	e.
-You are allowed to use a maximum of 3 if statements
+You are allowed to use a maximum of 3 if statements Task 4: Write a program that prints the opcodes of its own main function.